umlouco/video-conference-zoom/README.txt

 Only simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
 Now, with capability to add your own post as a meeting.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.

 Now, from 3.2.0 allows you to Join meetings directly from Browser without Zoom App using Zoom WebSDK.
 For audio/video issues check FAQ section.
+Check here on how it <a target="_blank" href="https://deepenbajracharya.com.np/joining-meetings-in-zoom-directly-from-browser">Works</a>

+**NOTE: If you getting API errors when click on Check API connection then please refer to [Covid Impacts on Zoom](https://devforum.zoom.us/t/developer-impacting-changes-during-covid-19/8930 "Covid Impacts on Zoom")**

 **FEATURES:**